Longterm Housesitting in Spain: 3 Months in Asturias

 tiny kitten sitting on a chair in a dining area housesitting in Spain

-By the time we left three months later, the 2 goats and kitten (though much bigger by then!) were still there, and we left 40 chickens behind!
+By the time I left three months later, the 2 goats and kitten (though much bigger by then!) were still there, and I left 40 chickens behind!

 Mally the beautiful white tabby cat in Spain Amanda Walkins house and pet sitter